Engee documentation

 Temperature dependence

-# Parameterization — temperature dependence parameterization
+# Parameterization — parameterization of temperature dependence

 None - Use characteristics at parameter measurement temperature | Use an I-V data point at second measurement temperature | Specify saturation current at second measurement temperature | Specify the energy gap, EG